cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.3.1-release-notes.md

-Omni Core v0.3.1
+ZURBank v0.3.1
 ================

 v0.3.1 is a minor release and not consensus critical in terms of the Omni Layer protocol rules.
-Besides other improvemens, this release provides two new RPCs to create funded transactions, two new RPCs to query token wallet balances, and signficant stability and performance gains of Omni Core.
+Besides other improvemens, this release provides two new RPCs to create funded transactions, two new RPCs to query token wallet balances, and signficant stability and performance gains of ZURBank.

-An upgrade is highly recommended, but not required, if you are using Omni Core 0.3.0.
+An upgrade is highly recommended, but not required, if you are using ZURBank 0.3.0.

 Please report bugs using the issue tracker on GitHub: